IBM/iot-cloud-ai-tutorial/tutorial/2-PLATFORM.md

 ## Create IBM Watson IoT Platform instance

-In this section you will create an instance of the [IBM Watson IoT Platform](https://www.ibm.com/cloud/watson-iot-platform) service and register your Android device for secure communication over MQTT.
+In this section, you will create an instance of the [IBM Watson IoT Platform](https://www.ibm.com/cloud/watson-iot-platform) service and register your Android device for secure communication over MQTT.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **Create resource** in the top right corner.